nourmohamed99/sprints-final-project1/README.md

 ```shell
 ls
 ```
-5. you will see 3 file. see the name of the first file on the left (not the workspace or the filename@tmp) and change it the path in jenkins file according to the folder name that you see.
+5. you will see 3 file. see the name of the first file on the left (not the workspace or the filename@tmp) and change all the paths in jenkins file according to the folder name that you see.(replace paths in Jenkinsfile)
 HINT: inside the folder that you are looking for is the MySQL-and-Python folder

 ## Step 7: Configure Jenkins Pipeline